 - Chop or cut it up and mix it into any type of homemade fish food recipe.

-Tips for Using Prepackaged Nori
+Using Prepackaged Nori

 - Follow the feeding instructions on the package.